 5 Low-Cost Marketing Tactics for E-Commerce.
 With cut-throat competition in the e-commerce market, small businesses must use all the available resources to set themselves apart, so that they can attract and keep their target audience.

 If you’re running a small e-commerce business, your marketing tactics should focus on capturing the attention of your potential customers, as well as turning them into loyal customers and preventing their churn.

-We present to you five essential low-cost tactics you can use to achieve these goals, differentiate your e-commerce business, and boost your sales.
+We present to you 5 low-cost marketing tactics for e-Commerce – you can use these tactics to achieve your goals, differentiate your e-commerce business, and ultimately boost your sales.

 1. Optimise Your Website

 Search engine optimisation (SEO) is an essential part of any successful e-commerce strategy.
 When compared to other e-commerce marketing campaigns, SEO has the highest return on investment.

 SEO helps your target audience find your product amongst other search results, thus bringing traffic to your website, building its trust and authority, and increasing the visibility and reputation of your brand.